 - Plays – The total number of times viewers play a video.

 - Engagement – Displays the rate of engagement for a specific VOD asset.
-The engagement rate consists of the play rate and the completion rate for that stream.
+The engagement rate consists of the play rate and completion rate for that stream.
 The line chart can fluctuate if users jump to different asset segments.

 - Play rate – Displays the percentage of times a stream was played.